Universality of Approximate Message Passing algorithms and tensor networks: Main results

 \end{enumerate} Let $u_{t+1}:\R^{t+k} \to \R$ be continuous functions which satisfy the polynomial growth condition \eqref{eq:polygrowth} for some order $p \geq 1$, and are Lipschitz in their first $t$ arguments.
 Let $\{b_{ts}\}$ and $\{\bSigma_t\}$ be defined by the orthogonally invariant prescriptions (\ref{eq:symorthobSigma}) and (\ref{eq:symorthob}) for the limit law $D$, where each $\bSigma_t$ is non-singular.
 Then the iterates (\ref{eq:AMP}) applied to $\W$ satisfy, almost surely as $n \to \infty$ for any fixed $t \geq 1$,

 where this limit has the same joint law as described by the AMP state evolution for $\G$. \end{lemma}

 This lemma applies also in the special case of $\G \sim \GOE(n)$, where the definitions of $\{b_{ts}\}$ and $\{\bSigma_t\}$ reduce to the GOE prescriptions of (\ref{eq:GOEbSigma}) and (\ref{eq:GOEb}).
-The statement of the lemma does not assume any particular matrix model for $\W$, and thus this lemma may be used as a tool to establish AMP universality for matrix models beyond the ones we consider in this work.
+The lemma does not assume any particular matrix model for $\W$, and thus may be used as a tool to establish AMP universality for matrix models beyond the ones we consider in this work.

 Theorems \ref{thm:Wigner} and \ref{thm:syminvariant} then follow from the next two lemmas, which verify the universality of tensor network values for the classes of generalized Wigner matrices and symmetric generalized invariant matrices.